tibs/markup-history/notes-per-slide.rst

 * Readable is the main aim.
 * Output agnostic.
 * Well specified, allowing other implementations which behave in the same way.
+* Note that < and > are not special - Guido wanted to be able to discuss XML and suchlike without quoting stuff.

 Clearly influenced by setext and StructuredText, but with more rigor.